ckeditor/ckeditor4/tests/plugins/contextmenu/manual/contentscss.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea,toolbar,contextmenu,clipboard

+1. Focus the editor.
-Right click on the editor to open context menu.
+2. Right click in the editor to open context menu.

 ## Expected